 What Makes Gajakesari Strong

-The yoga reaches its fullest expression when Jupiter sits in its own sign — Sagittarius (धनु) or Pisces (मीन) — or in its sign of exaltation, Cancer (कर्क).
+The yoga reaches its fullest expression when Jupiter sits in its own sign - Sagittarius (धनु) or Pisces (मीन) - or in its sign of exaltation, Cancer (कर्क).
+It also gains strength when Jupiter is joined or aspected by a benefic, as the classical rule itself requires.
 A dignified Jupiter has the strength to deliver the wisdom and fortune the combination promises.
 The Moon's condition matters just as much.
 A waxing Moon, in the bright fortnight known as शुक्ल पक्ष (Shukla Paksha), is full of light and vitality, and a waxing Moon that is also free of malefic affliction gives the yoga its emotional steadiness and reach.
 When the kendra lords supporting these positions are themselves strong, the whole structure stands on firm ground.

 What Weakens or Cancels It